dcordiercnrs/VIMS-IR_uncertainties/README.md

 ## About
-The material available here is a supplementary material related to the paper ``Photometric Uncertainties of Cassini VIMS-IR Instrument'' by Cordier, D., Seignovert, B., Le Mouélic, S. and Sotin, C.
+The material available here is a supplementary material related to the paper ``*Photometric Uncertainties of Cassini VIMS-IR Instrument*'' by Cordier, D., Seignovert, B., Le Mouélic, S. and Sotin, C.

 The main goal of this work is to estimate photometric uncertainties remaining in VIMS-IR cubes after calibration using